JosueSalazaku/random-generator/README.md

 - High contrast and scalable text for visibility.

 #### **Portability Features**
+I am considering two options for implementing this feature:
+1. A component that can be embedded and used on various websites.
+2. A standalone web application that horeca establishments can use directly.

 - The component must be embeddable in various website platforms, including:
   - **WordPress** (via shortcode or plugin integration).
   - **Wix** (via custom widget or iframe).